 Small pieces of dimension lumber left over from other projects.
 Sometimes you can obtain these from waste containers at building sites or lumber yards.

-Material made out of vinyl or aluminum used as a replacement in torn screen windows.
-Choose aluminum screen fabric instead of vinyl for screens that will receive abuse from children and pets.
-Wear gloves when working with aluminum screen fabric.
+Material made out of vinyl or aluminium used as a replacement for torn screen windows.
+Choose aluminium screen fabric instead of vinyl for screens that will receive abuse from children and pets.
+Wear gloves when working with aluminium screen fabric.

-A pigmented stain-killer paint-like product for preventing stains from bleeding through finish coats of paint.
+A pigmented stain-killer paint-like product for preventing stains from bleeding through finished coats of paint.
 Work in a well-ventilated area.

 Used for filling seams, cracks and small holes in a variety of materials.
 Choose silicone or latex depending on the application—see manufacturer's directions.
 Work in a well-ventilated area when using silicone caulk.